Class Composer Frequently Asked Questions

 In the trial you can run compose multiple times by using our Reopen Access and Start Over features.
 This is a great way to test the Compose Settings feature where you can tell the system to automatically cluster certain identified students into certain classes for the next year.

 How do we get started with the free trial?

-As the school representative, click on the Try for Free button on our home page.
+As the school representative, click on the Start Your Free Trial button on our home page.
 Follow the step-by-step instructions to enter the registration and setup information for your school.
 Here is a helpful guide to get you started: Free Trial Guide

 The trial grade level teachers will receive an email from Class Composer inviting them to create their password login.
 Then, they can Log In (button is on top right of our home page) and they will be guided to start the process.
 As an administrator you will be automatically redirected to your dashboard.
 When the trial grade level teachers have completed the class creation process you will be able to view the newly composed classes.